 This communal land is called ejido land in Mexico.
 An ejido is a group of people who have been granted the land to live on it and work it as a community.
-As communal land, it cannot be sold as-is, either by the group or by any individual in the group, unless it’s been converted to private property, a long and complex process.
+As communal land, it cannot be sold as-is, either by the group or by any individual in the group, unless it’s been converted to private property, which is a long and complex process.

 Yet it is frequently offered for sale without having been converted to private property.
-Personally, I’ve been illegally offered communal land in both Nicaragua and Ecuador, twice by scammers and once by local residents who didn’t know any better.
+I’ve been illegally offered communal land in Nicaragua and Ecuador, twice by scammers and once by local residents who didn’t know any better.

 The people evicted in Tulum never should have bought the land.
 Some stated they were aware they were buying ejido land but bought it anyway.
 Some built without the proper permits.
 Some bribed public officials to make the sale and permitting appear legal.
 They did something illegal and got caught.

 I’m sure some owners probably acted in good faith… but they all took a gamble on ejido land and lost.